beqaratiani/beqaratiani/README.md

 <h3 align="center">I'm a software engineer</h3>

-- Working as a software engineer in Quantori
+- Working as a software engineer at Quantori
 - I’m looking to collaborate with other devs
 - Reach me via email: **beqa.ratiani5@gmail.com**